-Annually, a few months before the annual unitholders meeting, the Chair of the Board communicates with the members of the HRGC to discuss proposed changes to the composition of the Board.
+Annually, a few months before the annual unitholders meeting, the Chair of the Board communicates with the members of the HRGC to discuss proposed changes to the composition of the Board if any are deemed required.

 If the HRGC decides to propose to the Board and ultimately to the Unitholders one or a few changes, the Board receives recommendations from the Chair of the HRGC as to the possible candidates meeting the criteria determined by the HRGC.